A leader in health care education innovation

-Founded in 1912, The College of St. Scholastica is a respected leader in nursing and health care education.
-In 2016, the College invested in building a 45,000-sq. ft. state-of-the-art Health Science Center.
+Founded in 1912, The College of St. Scholastica is a respected leader in nursing and health care education, with a 45,000-sq. ft. state-of-the-art Heath Science Center.

 Our Veteran–to–BS in Nursing program is specially geared toward helping military veterans pursue a nursing career.
 The program features small cohorts, clinical experiences, and advisement and support from military veteran faculty members.